abinit/abipy/docs/scripts_howto.rst

 Get neighbors for each atom in the unit cell out to a distance radius
 ---------------------------------------------------------------------

-If we are interested in the environment/nearest neighbours of the atoms in the unit cell we can analyze the different coordinations with::
+If we are interested in the environment/nearest neighbours of the atoms in the unit cell, we can analyze the different coordinations with::

     abistruct.py neighbors sic_relax_HIST.nc